DominicBg/GenericCharacterController/README.md

 1) In the class PlayerState, add the new state to the enum public enum State { Idle, Walk, Running, Air, NewState };

 2) Create a new class called PlayerStateNewState which inherit from PlayerState

 3) In the inspector, locate the "stateTransform" of the StateMachine and add your new state as a component

 4) In PlayerStateMachine, in the function InitialiseStateDictionary(), add InitialiseState(PlayerState.State.NewState, stateTransform.GetComponent<PlayerStateNewState>());

 5) In other state, call SetState(PlayerState.NewState) when you see fit!

+## Behaviour

+Each time a new State is set, the previous will call "OnEnd()", so don't use "OnEnd()" to leave the currentState.
+The new state will call "OnStart()"

 ## Addition